Upright Freezer Organization Made Easy: 5 Space-Saving Tips

 Basically, the premise of this strategy is to put food you want to freeze into a large zip freezer bag, squeeze excess air out of it, and then lay it flat on a cookie sheet or cutting board to freeze solid.
 This makes a flat, rectangular frozen object to work with, which can then be “filed” into your freezer space (see tip #5 below).

-It did take awhile to predominantly shift over my freezer into flat objects, so there was a bit of an awkward shuffle-things-around stage while I was in transition, but once I’d used up the majority of things not frozen flat, and I’d replaced the space usage with flat frozen stuff, it was AWESOME!!
-(I mean, as awesome as having an organized freezer can be!)
+It did take awhile to predominantly shift over my freezer into flat objects, so there was a bit of an awkward shuffle-things-around stage while I was in transition.
+But once I’d used up the majority of things not frozen flat, and I’d replaced the space usage with flat frozen stuff, it was AWESOME!!
+(I mean, as awesome as maintaining upright freezer organization can be!)

 20.4 inches wide (52 cm)